littlenishal/csv-parser/README.md

 To customize the script for your own use case:

-- Change the input/output file names in the script
+- Change the default input/output file names in the script
 - Modify the reason code mappings to match your business needs
 - Adjust the number of reason columns (currently set to a maximum of 4)